Training and Certification

 But what if my job doesn’t use Cisco technologies?

 CCNA could still be the right option.
-Cisco certifications are well respected throughout the industry and your potential employer will appreciate the skill and knowledge necessary to achieve the certification.
-The skills needed for passing the CCNA are transferable to other technologies.
-So the hiring manager won’t discount you immediately in that regard either.
+Cisco certifications are well respected throughout the industry, and your potential employer will appreciate the skill and knowledge necessary to achieve the certification.
+The skills necessary to pass CCNA are transferable to other technologies.